miguelcolmenares/css-js-minifier/README.md

 ## Description

-The Minifier extension for Visual Studio Code allows you to minify CSS and JavaScript files directly from the editor.
+The CSS & JS Minifier extension for Visual Studio Code allows you to minify CSS and JavaScript files directly from the editor.
 Using the minification service provided by [Toptal](https://www.toptal.com/developers/), this extension makes it quick and easy to optimize your files.

 ## Key Features